 You’ll also want the best gear for your hunts, whether you’re after whitetail, ducks, or a big bear.
 As a HuntWise subscriber, you benefit from discounts on gear through our partners with the potential to save hundreds on gear like binoculars, calls, clothing, spotting scopes, hunting knives, and more.

-Tag Out with HuntWise During the Arkansas Hunting Seasons
+Tag Out with HuntWise During the Wisconsin Hunting Seasons

 We hope this resource is helpful to you as you plan your Wisconsin hunting seasons this year!
 We know it’s a lot of information, so be sure to check back here or reference the official Wisconsin websites for the latest details.